• Home

 Control

-Monitor the improvements to ensure continued success.
-Create a control plan.
-Update documents, business process and training records as required.
+Monitor improvements to ensure they hold.
+Create a control plan, then update procedures, process documentation and training as required.

-Control charts can be useful during the control stage.
+Control charts are often used during the Control stage.

 Replicate